 To say that I was fearful of another attack like that coming on again is an understatement.
 I was terrified.
 I got out my iPad and did the only thing I could.
 I reached out to my friends and family on Facebook and asked them to pray for me.
-We still had another 2 weeks of vacation ahead of us, and believe me, I didn't want to spend it laying down with spells of vertigo and feeling sick.
-Fortunately, I have several friends who are nurses and they told me to get some motion sickness pills.
-So, once we arrived in Toulouse I walked right across the street from our hotel armed with the French words--Dramamine, car sick, motion sickness, dizzy, and vertigo.
-I figured maybe one of them would be translatable.
+We still had another 2 weeks of vacation ahead of us, and believe me, I didn't want to spend it lying down with spells of vertigo and feeling sick.
+Fortunately, I have several friends who are nurses, and they told me to get some motion sickness pills.
+So, once we arrived in Toulouse, I walked right across the street from our hotel armed with the French words--Dramamine, car sick, motion sickness, dizzy, and vertigo.
+I expected one of them to be translatable.
 It was, and I left with an ample supply to get me through our vacation.
 Thank God for friends!
-And for a pharmacist with a good sense of humor, my French wasn't too good when it came to those types of words, but we made do and from that moment on whenever I began to feel dizzy, I'd pop a French motion sickness pill.
+And for a pharmacist with a good sense of humor, my French wasn't too good when it came to those types of words, but we made do, and from that moment on, whenever I began to feel dizzy, I'd pop a French motion sickness pill.
 I am very thankful that I have these special people in my life, who cared enough to pray and enough to help me out with some sage advice.

-For me Toulouse was interesting.
+For me, Toulouse was interesting.
 First off, I loved our hotel.
 It was located right in the city center, which is what we love.
-It was modern and clean and perfect for us and it had a Nespresso machine (score) and big comfy bed (double score) and a window seat looking out over the main square.
-The city of Toulouse though was really truly not my cup of tea.
+It was modern, clean, and perfect for us, with a Nespresso machine (score), a big comfy bed (double score), and a window seat overlooking the main square.
+The city of Toulouse, though, was really, truly not my cup of tea.
 For one thing, we were a bit too old.
-It's a university town--loud, lots of bars and tons of live music.
+It's a university town--loud, lots of bars, and tons of live music.

-Honestly because of the age factor I wasn't too enamored with the city and wished I had picked a different destination.
-However, it was just one night and we were soon off to Nice.
-We had a 6-hour drive ahead of us, tollways, rest stops and coffee to buy-- it was time to go.
+Honestly, because of the age factor, I wasn't too enamored with the city and wished I had chosen a different destination.
+However, it was just one night, and we were soon off to Nice.
+We had a 6-hour drive ahead of us, with tollways, rest stops, and coffee to buy —it was time to go.

-My husband wondered why I had chosen Toulouse as a stopover, I told him that years ago we were supposed to go there for a business trip.
-After much planning and looking forward to the trip--it was canceled at the last minute--the very last minute.
+My husband wondered why I had chosen Toulouse as a stopover.
+I told him that years ago, we were supposed to go there for a business trip.
+After much planning and looking forward to the trip, it was canceled at the very last minute.
 I was so disappointed.
 This was my way of finally seeing the city that I had researched all those years ago.
 Checked that box--on to Nice.

 No comments: